pkic/pkimm/categories/policies-and-documentation/_index.md

 # 2 - Policies and documentation

-Documented policies plays important role in the secure and consistent management of the public key infrastructure.
+Documented policies plays an important role in the secure and consistent management of the PKI.
 The goal is to minimize financial and operational threats and risks in the digital world.
-Well-described policies and security measures increase overall trust in the ecosystem of trust services and are conditional to be able to operate.
+Well-described policies and security measures increase overall trust in the ecosystem of trust services and are a condition for successful operation.
 The basis for these matters lies in relevant laws and regulations, international standards and best practices.

 It consists of:
 - formal policies and practice statements for supported PKI services and use-cases